We need your help

 The MiND Study aims to lead to a routinely available blood test, to help GPs and other specialists diagnose the cause of cognitive, psychiatric, and neurological symptoms and illnesses, quickly and accurately.
 Our early findings are very promising, that a simple blood test that can be done close to home, could reduce the delay, misdiagnosis, multiple assessments, uncertainty and stress, faced by so many people with these symptoms.
 We need your help to show that this works in larger numbers of people, to lead to a test that could dramatically improve care for people in the future, their families, and healthcare systems.

 If you have cognitive, psychiatric, and/or neurological symptoms, are happy to have a blood test close to home, and are interested in participating, please discuss a referral with your GP, treating specialist, or other healthcare professional.
-Alternatively, please contact us.
+Alternatively, please book a phone call with us.

 We are also recruiting people who don’t have any symptoms or diagnoses of cognitive, psychiatric and/or neurological diseases.
 If you are keen to participate as a ‘control’, please discuss a referral your GP or other healthcare professional, or, please book a phone call with us.

 If you’re keen to join our community and to receive updates and information on the MiND Study, please contact us to get on our newsletter list.